ansible/ansible/rst/faq.rst

 Meanwhile Ansible is designed for other types of configuration management, and contains some advanced scaling features.

-The ansible playbook syntax is documented within a page of text and also has a MUCH lower learning curve.
+The ansible playbook syntax is documented within one HTML page and also has a MUCH lower learning curve.
 And because Ansible is designed for more than pushing webapps, it's more generally useful for sysadmins (not just web developers), and can also be used for firing off ad-hoc tasks.

 Other Questions